sevilayerkan/go-learning-journey/README.md

 # go-learning-journey
 ## Motivation
-This repository is dedicated to documenting our journey of learning Golang at Ladydevs as a community.
+This repository is dedicated to documenting our journey of learning Golang at Ladydevs and my Twitch community.

 ## Resources